Heathrow Terminal 5 Transit

 The Heathrow Terminal 5 Transit is an automated people mover system (APM) at London Heathrow Airport in the United Kingdom.
-It operates in the Heathrow Terminal 5 complex and conveys air passengers between the main airport terminal and its satellite buildings.
+It operates in the Heathrow Terminal 5 complex and conveys air passengers between the main airport terminal and its satellite buildings, Terminals 5B and 5C.

 History

 The Terminal 5 APM transit came into operation at the opening of Terminal 5 in 2008.
 It was the first ever deployment of the Innovia APM 200 vehicle.
 Initially the system had two stops, running between the main Terminal 5A and Terminal 5B, operated with two 3-car APM trains.
 In 2011, the line was extended to Terminal 5C and APM fleet was initially expanded to nine then later to ten vehicles.